Home | The Boat | First Mate | Admiral | Guestbook

 • Tomato Sauce

-As a matter of habit I do not use fillers such as rice inside the stuffed peppers I'm canning.
-I want my jars to be filled with umph so I can add the side dishes from my dry goods larder.
+As a matter of habit I do not use fillers such as rice inside the stuffed peppers I am canning.
+Instead of fillers like rice I stuff my peppers with ground beef, sausage, salsa, etc. The "good stuff" if you will...
+I can add the side dishes from my dry goods larder.

 First things first: Crumble your Italian sausage and cook over medium heat until done.
 Remove from heat but leave the grease in the pan to add flavor for the hamburger.